academic-initiative/documentation/skillsacademy/prereqs/readme.md

 **IMPORTANT**:  When asked for an e-mail id you must use your institution authorized email for your IBMid.

-## Step 2: Portal Access - IBM Skills Academy
+## Step 2: Portal Access - IBM SkillsBuild for Academia
-To access the IBM Skills Academy Portal go to the following URL: https://skills-academy.comprehend.ibm.com/?r
+To access the IBM SkillsBuild for Academia Portal go to the following URL: https://skills-academy.comprehend.ibm.com/?r

 1. Select "Authorized Members Access Here" (blue bar)
 2. Log in with your IBMid